casteloig/loki-fluentbit/README.md

 ## Index and Chunk storing
-Index should be stored usingn boltdb-shipper.
+Index should be stored using boltdb-shipper.

 Chunks can be stored in filesystem, Cassandra or a cloud system store (S3, GCS).